Encephalitis Misdiagnosis Compensation Claims

 There are two different types of encephalitis, and failing to treat them accordingly can lead to the worsening of the condition, brain damage or death.

-If you believe that the care you or a loved one received fell below the standard you would reasonably expect, speak to one of our experts to establish whether you can make a claim for compensation.
+If you believe that the care you or a loved one received fell below the standard you would reasonably expect, speak to one of our encephalitis compensation claim experts today.
 They will examine your case and quickly determine the options available to you.

 Encephalitis is the inflammation of the brain, and it tends to occur as the result of a virus spreading to the brain, or due to a problem with the immune system.
 It is relatively rare but very serious and requires urgent diagnosis and treatment to avoid the patient suffering from life-altering complications, brain damage or death.
 Encephalitis can affect anyone, but the very young and very old are the most vulnerable.